syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 Now, SkiaSharp.Linux NuGet will be generated in the mentioned output directory and add the generated NuGet as additional reference.
 You can also find the SkiaSharp.Linux NuGet package created by us from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SkiaSharp.Linux.1.59.3-2103435070#).

+## Which one is better Azure App Service or Cloud Service for Word to PDF/Image using DocIO?
+When the Word document contains metafile images (*.emf or *.wmf), we recommend using Azure Cloud Service.

+We have faced metafile images (*.emf, *.wmf) that are not supported in Azure App Service while converting a Word document with metafile images into PDF or Image.
+And also, this is one of the known limitations in Azure App Service.
+In this scenario, internally, Essential DocIO preserves RedX images in the same size during the Word to PDF or Image conversions to avoid pagination problems.

+## Why images are preserved as RedX images in Word to PDF conversion?
+**In .NET Core targetting applications**, metafile images (*.wmf and *.emf) have some limitations.
+If the Word document contains metafile images (*.wmf" or *.emf") internally, Essential DocIO preserves those images as RedX images with the same size of original metafile images during the Word to PDF or Image conversions to avoid pagination problems.

+To preserve the expected images in the PDF, we suggest you convert the metafile image formats to bitmap image format (JPEG or PNG) and then perform Word to PDF conversion.

+Otherwise, you can use the[WPF](https://www.nuget.org/packages/Syncfusion.DocToPDFConverter.Wpf/) or [Windows Forms](https://www.nuget.org/packages/Syncfusion.DocToPDFConverter.WinForms/) platform NuGet packages for .NET Core 3.0 or later versions targeting applications from v17.3.0.x and use the same "C# tab" code examples for it.
+But in Mac and Linux environment, using the [WPF](https://www.nuget.org/packages/Syncfusion.DocToPDFConverter.Wpf) or [Windows Forms](https://www.nuget.org/packages/Syncfusion.DocToPDFConverter.WinForms/) platform NuGet packages have limitations.